PhilChodrow/PIC16A/project.md

 ---

 Part of your final assessment in PIC16A is via a **group mini-project.** In this project, you and your partners will perform and communicate about a complete data analysis of a real data set.
 <div class="fancy-h1"> Timeline </div>

 You'll have three scheduled discussion periods in Weeks 7 and 8 to work on this project (see the Schedule).
 In total, the project is intended to require approximately 10 hours of effort from each of you (that is, ~30 total person-hours for a three-person group, or ~20 total hours for a two-person group).
 You are expected to coordinate with each other to schedule additional meetings or delegate responsibilities as appropriate to complete the project.
-Projects will be due on the last day of instruction, Friday, 12/11.
+Projects are due on the last day of instruction, Friday, 12/11, and are submitted as a group.

 There will also be homework assignments due during this time.
 Some of the homework problems will be specifically related to project tasks, and you are especially encouraged to work on these problems with your group members.